 - Groups delivered at school or in the community with children or young people as a number of sessions

-- Face-to-face sessions with a practitioner within a school or community setting (one to six sessions).
+- One-to-one sessions with a practitioner within a school or community setting (one to six sessions).

 What is emotional wellbeing?

 Emotional wellbeing is about being happy, confident, having good relationships and being able to cope with everyday events.

 Healthy Minds Lincolnshire have created a toolkit to support parents/carers with their young person’s transition back to school following COVID-19.